Color Palette Architecture: Implementation Workflows & Validation Pipelines

 Three-Tier Token Hierarchy & Primitive Abstraction

 Enterprise color systems require a strict three-tier architecture: primitive, semantic, and component-scoped tokens.
 Primitive tokens store raw color values (HEX/HSL) without contextual meaning, while semantic tokens map to UI states and intent.
-This separation prevents hardcoding and aligns directly with established Design System Token Fundamentals & Naming Conventions to ensure predictable scaling across multi-brand deployments.
+This separation prevents hardcoding and aligns directly with the broader Design System Token Fundamentals & Naming Conventions to ensure predictable scaling across multi-brand deployments.
 Architects must enforce immutable primitive layers and restrict direct consumption in production stylesheets.

 Framework-Agnostic Token Structure